-Guidelines for Yahoo Group E-mails
+Guidelines for Group Emails

 We strive to maintain an open and supportive online community.
-Please remember that context, meaning, and emotion are often difficult to convey in e-mail format.
+Please remember that context, meaning, and emotion are often difficult to convey in email format.
 Online communications should be respectful, kind, and thoughtful.
 Please give other members the benefit of the doubt.

-Advertisements for homeschooler owned businesses are welcome, though we encourage members to use "OT:" at the beginning of the subject line to indicate an off topic discussion.
+Advertisements for homeschooler-owned businesses are welcome, though we encourage members to use "OT:" at the beginning of the subject line to indicate an off-topic discussion.

 Guidelines for Organizing HEART Activities

 Unless there are age limitations, we ask that organized HEART activities be open to the entire group.
-When the activity is limited to a certain number of participants, we ask that it be on a first come, first serve basis.
+When the activity is limited to a certain number of participants, we ask that it be on a first come, first served basis.